Bridgettnm/Bridgettnm/README.md

 Bridgettnm/Bridgettnm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Add a successor under filemanagement and link with filemanagement102@gmail.com